ZachHembree/BuildVision2/README.md

 **Usage:**

-This is a quick access context menu for changing block settings, opened by aiming at the desired block and pressing either **Ctrl + MwUp** or **Ctrl + MwDn**.
+This menu is opened by aiming at the desired block and pressing either **Ctrl + MwUp** or **Ctrl + MwDn**.
 The first opens the wheel menu; the second opens the older list-style menu.
 Holding Ctrl (peek) will show a summary of the target block's current status without opening the controls.

 Mouse input can be enabled for the wheel menu by holding the **Peek** bind.
 Alternatively, you can use the same scrolling + multiplier controls listed below that are shared with the list menu.
 By default, the menu will close if you move more than 10 meters 4 large blocks from your target block.
 The exact distance can be customized in the settings.